 Find out more

-The Consumers' Association, which trades as Which?, is registered in England and Wales and is a charity, No 296072.
+*Which? is the trading name of the Which?
+Group, wholly owned by the Consumers' Association.
+The Consumers' Association is registered in England and Wales and is a charity, No 296072.
 Which?
 Ltd is its wholly owned trading subsidiary, also registered in England and Wales, company No 677665.

 Remuneration Approach and Principles – 1 July 2017